By Laws :

 waved for those Chapters chartered for less than one year.

-2. The OCRFS, Corp. will send a preliminary report
+2. The OCRFS, Corp. will send a preliminary report of anticipated

 expenses for the meeting prior to the Chapters remitting any